cuba-platform/ldap-addon/README.md

 The component comprises the following functionalities:

 * Storing user credentials in the LDAP database;
-* Using a single set of credentials in all applications having LDAP enabled;
+* Using a single set of user credentials in all applications having LDAP enabled;
 * Configuring LDAP parameters and the directory server schema;
 * Setting up rules for assigning roles and access groups to users.